 The nasal cavity contains multiple small passages which are often beds to infection and tumors.
 Through rhinoscopy, the veterinarian can take accurate biopsies, remove foreign objects, control bleeding from ruptured vessels, and perform many diagnostic and therapeutic procedures.

 Digital Thermal Imaging

-Digital Thermal Imaging is a new diagnostic tool that can be a crucial and valuable “on the spot” visual tool in helping diagnose inflammation or lack of circulation and its exact location in the animals body.
+Digital Thermal Imaging is a new diagnostic tool that uses an infrared camera that can be a crucial and valuable “on the spot” visual tool in helping diagnose inflammation or lack of circulation and its exact location in the animal’s body.

 - A visual physiological map of the area being examined.

 - Provides a precise area for examination and a visual of inflammation or lack of circulation — eliminating the guesswork.